siderolabs/talos/website/content/v1.0/virtualized-platforms/vmware.md

 ### Scripted Install

 Download the `vmware.sh` script to your local machine.
-You can do this by issuing `curl -fsSLO "https://raw.githubusercontent.com/talos-systems/talos/master/website/content/docs/v0.14/Virtualized%20Platforms/vmware/vmware.sh"`.
+You can do this by issuing `curl -fsSLO "https://raw.githubusercontent.com/siderolabs/talos/master/website/content/{{< version >}}/virtualized-platforms/vmware/vmware.sh"`.
 This script has default variables for things like Talos version and cluster name that may be interesting to tweak before deploying.

 #### Import OVA